The Greatest Show

-"The Greatest Show" is a song performed by Hugh Jackman, Keala Settle, BriaAndChrissy, Zac Efron and Zendaya for the film The Greatest Showman (2017).
-It is the opening track from The Greatest Showman: Original Motion Picture Soundtrack (2017).
+"The Greatest Show" is a song performed by Hugh Jackman, Keala Settle, Zac Efron and Zendaya for the film The Greatest Showman (2017).
+It is the opening track from The Greatest Showman: Original Motion Picture Soundtrack (2017) and also serves as the opening and closing number of the film itself.
+It is expected to do the same in the upcoming 2026 stage musical adaptation of the film.
 Despite not being released as an official single, "The Greatest Show" was the 18th biggest song of 2018 in the United Kingdom.